soubihabdenour/Basis-and-Practice-in-Programming_DASF004_41/Week2.md

 ### **Exercise 2 (10 min):**
 Create a program that introduce yourself by getting input of your last name, first name and age.
+*Please get input of your last, middle, first name seperately and print if by putting your name in one string variable.
+(Output Ex.
+Hello, my name is JinseSeo and I am 24 years old.
+Nice to meet you!)

 ---